ayokoding/ayokoding/ayokoding-logseq/pages/Book%3A Russ Olsen - Getting Clojure.md

 		  ;; => ("Jaws" "Emma" "1984" "The Maze Runner")
 		  ```
 - Chapter 11 - Lazy Sequences
+	- Lazy sequence is one that waits to be asked before it generates its elements.
+	- An unbounded sequence is a lazy sequence that, in theory, can go forever.
 	- Code snippets
 		- ```clojure

 		  ```
 - Chapter 12 - Destructuring
 - Chapter 13 - Records and Protocols